List of EastEnders characters introduced in 2019: Bailey Baker

 Bailey Baker, played by Kara-Leah Fernandes, first appears in episode 5847, which was first broadcast on 10 January 2019.

 Bailey is a girl who is in Mitch Baker's (Roger Griffiths) van when drug addict Craig (Andrew Armitage) tries to break in.
 She hits him over the head and then Mitch arrives, telling Bailey to keep quiet but she says she is bored so he says he will get her a football to play with.
 Mick Carter (Danny Dyer) sees Bailey sitting with the ball on the street and when she says it is boring on her own, he says he used to spend hours kicking a ball against a wall.
 Bailey decides to kick the ball against the wall of Mick's pub, The Queen Victoria, but she smashes an upstairs window.
 Mick, his wife, Linda Carter (Kellie Bright), Mitch, his son Keegan Baker (Zack Morris) and Keegan's mother, Karen Taylor (Lorraine Stanley) all arrive but when Karen tells Bailey to leave, Mitch is forced to say she is with him.
 Mitch tells Karen that Bailey is his friend's daughter, and takes Bailey to a football training session.
 However, after Karen looks after Bailey, Bailey asks Mitch why she is not allowed to tell people that he is her father.

 When Bailey returns home from a football game, she is shown to be a young carer for her mother, Dinah Wilson (Anjela Lauren Smith), who is suffering from multiple sclerosis.
 When the Taylor family find out, they pledge to help out, and encourage Bailey to seek help from a care organisation.
 When Dinah commits suicide, Bailey moves in with Karen and her children.
 Bailey overhears a conversation between Karen and Mitch, where she discovers that Karen knew Dinah was going to kill herself.
 She holds a grudge against Karen for a number of weeks, until Karen buys her a star in honour of her mother.
 When the COVID-19 lockdown occurs, she goes to live with an aunt.
 When Chantelle dies, Mitch goes to tell her.

 Bailey was called a "mystery newcomer" by Sophie Dainty from Digital Spy.

+The character made an unannounced departure from the show on 8 December 2023.